ananatchkebia/AcquiringAndProcessingInformationOnTheWorld-sLargestBanks/README.md

 In this project I analyse table under the heading By market capitalization from following web-page: https://web.archive.org/web/20230908091635/https://en.wikipedia.org/wiki/List_of_largest_banks I created a code that can be used to compile the list of the top 10 largest banks in the world ranked by market capitalization in billion USD.
-Further, the data needs to be transformed and stored in GBP, EUR and INR as well, in accordance with the exchange rate information that has been made available to you as a CSV file.
+Further, the data is transformed and stored in GBP, EUR and INR as well, in accordance with the exchange rate information that has been made available to us as a CSV file.
 The processed information table is to be saved locally in a CSV format and as a database table.

 ## Features